SpecDD

 References

-Explicit horizontal references to other specs or contracts.
+Explicit references to other specs, contracts, or context.

 References: